watson-developer-cloud/unity-sdk/README.md

 ## Configuring Unity
 * Change the build settings in Unity (**File > Build Settings**) to any platform except for web player/Web GL.
 The IBM Watson SDK for Unity does not support Unity Web Player.
-* If using Unity 2018.2 or later you'll need to set Scripting Runtime Version in Build Settings to .NET 4.x equivalent.
+* If using Unity 2018.2 or later you'll need to set Scripting Runtime Version and Api Compatibility Level in Build Settings to .NET 4.x equivalent.
 We need to access security options to enable TLS 1.2.

 ## Getting the Watson SDK and adding it to Unity
 You can get the latest SDK release by clicking [here][latest_release].

 ### Installing the SDK source into your Unity project
-Move the **`unity-sdk`** directory into the **`Assets`** directory of your Unity project. _Optional: rename the SDK directory from `unity-sdk` to `Watson`_.
+1. Move the **`unity-sdk`** directory into the **`Assets`** directory of your Unity project. _Optional: rename the SDK directory from `unity-sdk` to `Watson`_.
+2. Using the command line, from the sdk directory run `git submodule init` and `git submodule update` to get the correct commit of the SDK core.

 ## Configuring your service credentials
 To create instances of Watson services and their credentials, follow the steps below.